 For further information on APL and APEL please click here

-Please direct any general enquiries about training to the ACAT Office in the first instance to: Maria Cross at email@example.com
+Please direct any general enquiries about CAT training to Louise Barter, ACAT Training Administrator firstname.lastname@example.org

 This site has recently been updated to be Mobile Friendly.
 We are working through the pages to check everything is working properly.
 If you spot a problem please email email@example.com and we'll look into it.
 Thank you.